 The card you choose will depend largely on how you like to earn rewards.
 If you spend a significant amount in one of the available choice categories, the Customized Cash card may be your best bet.
 On the other hand, if you don’t want to worry about categories or spending caps, the Unlimited Cash card provides higher base rewards on every purchase.

-The best news, though, is that you really can’t go wrong.
+The best news, though, is that you really can’t go wrong with either option.